equinixmetal-archive/docs-packet-legacy/products/01-getting-started/03-deployment-options/03-reserved-hardware.md

 <!-- <meta>
 {
   "title":"Reserved Hardware",
-  "description":"Deploy from a pool of reserved hardware available only to you!"
+  "description":"Deploy from a pool of reserved hardware available only to you!", "tag":["reserve", "Deploy"],
-  "tag":["reserve", "Deploy"],
   "seo-title": "Reserved Cloud Servers - Packet Developer Docs", "seo-description": "Deploy from a pool of reserved hardware available only to you!",